cookbook-com/cookbook/Task assignments.md

 		- logout user
 		- check login status
 		- rename cookbook - should go with cookbook module
+		- Recipe object (For us to store how many likes a recipe has.
+Should have ID that matches the ID in the mealdb api, as well as a number for keep track of number of likes it has)
+		- Review object (Object for storing reviews of recipes.
+Should have an ID, a foreign key that links to a recipe ID, as well as a string that contains the actual review)
 		- add recipe to user cookbook(add recipe Id to user's cookbook 1,2, or 3)
 		- like recipe (add +1 like to recipe, add recipe id to user's liked recipes)